sile-typesetter/sile/README.md

 SILE can be downloaded from [its home page][1], or directly from [the release page][2].

-SILE is written in the Lua programming language, so you will need a Lua version 5.1 installation; it also relies on the Cairo and Pango libraries.
+SILE is written in the Lua programming language, so you will need a Lua version 5.1 installation.
+It also relies on external libraries to access fonts and write PDF files.
+Its preferred combination of libraries is [harfbuzz][] and a PDF creation library extracted from TeX.
+It should be possible to harfbuzz from your operating system's package manager.
+If this is not possible, SILE will attempt to use the GNOME Pango/Cairo libraries.

 You also need to install the following Lua libraries using [luarocks][] (downloading luarocks if you do not already have it installed).

 * `stdlib`
-* `lgi`
 * `lpeg`
 * `luaexpat`
 * `inspect`
 * `luaepnf`
 * `luarepl`
 * `cassowary`
+* `lgi` (required for Pango-Cairo only)

 Once your dependencies are installed, run

-* `lua install.lua`
+* ./configure ; make install

 This will place the SILE libraries and executable in a sensible location.